Gremagol/EneCMDList/Commands List.md

 `deletequote_cmd` | deletequote_desc  | deletequote_usage
 `delallq` `daq` | Deletes all quotes on a specified keyword. **Requires Administrator server permission.** | `.delallq kek` `remind` | Sends a message to you or a channel after certain amount of time.
 First argument is `me`/`here`/'channelname'.
 Second argument is time in a descending order (mo>w>d>h>m) example: 1w5d3h10m.
 Third argument is a (multiword) message.  | `.remind me 1d5h Do something` or `.remind #general 1m Start now!`
 `remindtemplate` | Sets message for when the remind is triggered.
-Available placeholders are `%user%` - user who ran the command, `%message%` - Message specified in the remind, `%target%` - target channel of the remind. **Bot owner only** | `.remindtemplate %user%, do %message%!`
+Available placeholders are `%user%` - user who ran the command, `%message%` - Message specified in the remind, `%target%` - target channel of the remind. **Gremagol only** | `.remindtemplate %user%, do %message%!`
 `convertlist` | List of the convertible dimensions and currencies.  | `.convertlist` `convert` | Convert quantities.
 Use `.convertlist` to see supported dimensions and currencies.  | `.convert m km 1000`